Disease Guide ·Cat Allergies ·2026

 What Causes Allergies in Cats

-Three main types: flea allergy dermatitis (reaction to flea saliva — even one bite triggers it), food allergies (proteins like chicken, fish, beef, or dairy), and environmental allergies (pollen, dust mites, mold).
-The immune system overreacts to these normally harmless substances.
-Allergies usually develop between ages 1–5 and persist lifelong.
+Three types: flea allergy dermatitis (one bite triggers it), food allergies (chicken, fish, beef, dairy), and environmental (pollen, dust, mold).
+Immune system overreacts to harmless substances.
+Develop ages 1-5, persist lifelong.
 Flea allergy is the most common type in cats

 Symptoms - What to Watch For

-Excessive grooming and hair loss, especially on the belly, inner thighs, and legs.
-Miliary dermatitis — tiny scabs along the back and neck.
+Excessive grooming and hair loss on belly, inner thighs, legs.
+Miliary dermatitis (tiny scabs on back/neck).
 Head and neck scratching.
-Skin sores from over-grooming.
+Skin sores.
 Ear inflammation.
 Vomiting or diarrhea with food allergies.
-Sneezing and watery eyes less common but possible.
 Cats often over-groom rather than visibly scratch

 Diagnosis - $200-$500